-BU Sydney Program Staff & FacultyGeneral Enquiries: firstname.lastname@example.org Main Program Office Number: 61 2 8396 7300 Please refer to Emergency Information for whom to contact outside of office hours.
+BU Sydney Program Staff & Teaching ProfessionalsGeneral Enquiries: firstname.lastname@example.org Main Program Office Number: 61 2 8396 7300 Please refer to Emergency Information for whom to contact outside of office hours.

 On-Site Staff Members:

 Senior Resident Assistants:

 Julianna first attended the BU Sydney program as a junior in the spring of 2010 and continued on to complete the Sydney Travel Writing program in the summer.
 In 2012, she returned to Australia as a Senior Resident Assistant for the BU Sydney program and her love of Australian culture has only grown since then.
-Julianna has been a module lecturer for the STEM in Australia course since 2016 and she currently attends Macquarie University where she is a marine biology research student.
+Julianna has been a module lecturer for the STEM in Australia course since 2016 and she currently attends Macquarie University where she is a marine biology PhD candidate.

 Steph Schaffer joined the BU Sydney team as a Senior Resident Assistant in January 2015, a few months after graduating Summa Cum Laude with a Journalism degree from BU’s College of Communication.
 After years of yearning to visit Australia, Steph jumped at the opportunity to study abroad on the BU Sydney Internship Program in 2013, and has considered Sydney “home” ever since.
 When she’s not looking after students, Steph spends her days as the Marketing Manager of a technology startup.

 Charlotte Green, PhD

 Charlie began working in the BU Sydney library, and as an assistant lecturer in the AN368 course, in 2014.
 In 2019 she received an MA in Information and Knowledge Management from the University of Technology Sydney.
 Prior to working at BU, she spent 10 years working in the book shop at the Museum of Sydney, while she completed her PhD in History, focusing on the White Australia Policy, and worked as a lecturer at the University of Sydney.
-She also holds a BA in Government from Smith College, and a MA in International Relations from University of New South Wales.
+She also holds a BA in Government from Smith College, and an MA in International Relations from University of New South Wales.

 Course Coordinator: Australian Art & Architecture (AH 374); Module Course Coordinator AN368: (Un)Popular Cultures